 - Neuromuscular disease and many examples of normal tissues

-Residents participate actively in regular conferences of the Division of Neuropathology, including regular attendance, background preparation for case reviews, and participation in discussions.
+Residents participate actively in regular conferences, including regular attendance, background preparation for case reviews, and participation in discussions.
 Many of these conferences are interdisciplinary activities that involve other clinical neuroscience departments.
-The Departments of Pathology, Neurology, Neurological Surgery, and Psychiatry, the Center for Basic Neuroscience Research, the Eugene McDermott Center for Human Growth and Development/Center for Human Genetics, the Alzheimer’s Disease Center, and the institution sponsor a variety of regular seminars, guest speakers, and other educational programs that are available to residents on Neuropathology.
+The Departments of Pathology, Neurology, Neurological Surgery, and Psychiatry, the Eugene McDermott Center for Human Growth and Development, the Alzheimer’s Disease Center, and the institution sponsor a variety of regular seminars, guest speakers, and other educational programs that are available to residents on the Neuropathology rotation.

 - Charles L. White, III, M.D.
 (Director)